sarl/sarl/sarl-officialdoc/src/main/documentation/tools/MavenSarlPlugin.md

-# Maven Plugin for the SARL Compiler
+# Maven Plugin for the SARL Compiler - sarl-maven-plugin

 [:Outline:]